sadit/SimilaritySearch.jl/joss/paper.md

 Table: Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation.
 Smaller time costs and memory are desirable while high recall scores (close to 1) are better. \label{tabperformance}

+As reference, we indexed and search for all $k$ nearest neighbors for the HNSW (FAISS), PyNNDescent, and scaNN library for nearest neighbor search.

 Our implementations produce complete results when _exact_ indexes are used and will produce approximate results when approximate indexes are used.
 More examples and notebooks (Pluto and Jupyter) are available in the sister repository <https://github.com/sadit/SimilaritySearchDemos>.

 # Acknowledgements
 This research uses some of the computing infrastructure of the _Laboratorio de GeoInteligencia Territorial_ at _CentroGEO Centro de Investigación en Ciencias de Información Geoespacial_, Aguascalientes, México.